 Donkeys & Mules Are Good Defenders

 Donkeys and mules have a reputation for being stubborn animals, and this stubbornness makes them great defenders.
-For defense, they may kick with their hind legs or strike with their front legs.
+For defense, they may kick with their hind legs or strike and trample with their front legs.
 They will also charge and bite predators or animals they deem a threat to the herd.

 They naturally have a distaste for commotion.
 I can’t tell you how many times I’ve seen a donkey go after a dog that was chasing sheep and causing a ruckus.
 They will be the first to shut down any type of chaos, and they’ll do this by going after the perpetrator.
-Donkeys and Mules will also be more likely to stand their ground if they are targeted by a predator.
+Donkeys and mules will also be more likely to stand their ground if they are targeted by a predator.

 When looking for a guard animal, you’ll want to choose one that can be alert to possible dangers.
-While donkeys and mules are defenders, they’re also anatomically built as flight animals.
+While donkeys and mules are great defenders, they’re also anatomically built as flight animals.
 Their big ears can pick up on danger in the distance while having eyes on the side of their head enables them to keep a better visual of their surroundings.

 Donkeys & Mules Naturally Embrace the Herd